tfabris/BlueGigaEmpeg/README.md

 sizes even larger (changing 64 to 128) and the larger of the two possible receive buffers even larger (changing 64 to 256).

-Note: Leave the "SERIAL_xx_BUFFER_SIZE 16" lines alone.
+Leave the "SERIAL_xx_BUFFER_SIZE 16" lines alone.
 Only modify the ones that were originally set to "64" and increase them as described above.

 Save the file.

+Note: If you reinstall or upgrade the Arduino IDE program, you will need to perform this edit again before uploading new BlueGigaEmpeg code.

 Compile and upload the latest version of BlueGigaEmpeg.ino to the Arduino